MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 * A highly flexible and robust audio graph engine that lets you route anything anywhere, while also automatically adding delay compensation where needed.
 * First-class support for the open source [`CLAP`] audio plugin standard.
-   * `(Not MVP)` Additional support for LV2 plugins via an LV2 to CLAP bridge.
+   * Additional support for LV2 plugins via an LV2 to CLAP bridge.
+We will most likely use bindings [`Carla`] to achieve this.
-   * `(Not MVP)` Additional support for VST3 plugins via a VST3 to CLAP bridge.
+   * `(Maybe MVP?)` Additional support (*maybe) for VST3 plugins via a VST3 to CLAP bridge.
+We will most likely use bindings [`Carla`] to achieve this.
 (Although if and when CLAP becomes widely adopted enough, we may decide to drop support for VST3 altogether because of all its issues with licensing and complexity.)
-   * `(Not MVP)` Additional support for VST2 plugins via a VST2 to CLAP bridge.
-(Well, maybe.
-I'm unsure about the licensing issues here too.)
+   * `(Maybe MVP?)` Additional support (*maybe) for VST2 plugins via a VST2 to CLAP bridge.
+We will most likely use bindings to [`Carla`] to achieve this.
+      * \* (See the `Non-Goals` section below where I address my concerns with VST2 and VST3).
 * `(Not MVP)` The entire audio engine including plugin hosting will run in an isolated process, serving as crash protection from buggy plugins.
 * An easy-to-use settings panel for connecting to system audio and MIDI devices.
    * `(Not MVP)` Support for MIDI2 & OSC devices